4.32 Conflict Resolution and Grievance Process PolicySee version history

 Employees must exhaust all alternative conflict resolution options listed below prior to utilizing the formal grievance procedure.

 A. Employees should bring to the attention of their supervisor(s) any work-related problems as soon as possible after they arise.

 B. If attempts to resolve the conflict with the immediate supervisor(s) do not resolve the conflict, the employee may request Employee Relations Assistance by contacting the Associate Vice President of Human Resources or designee no later than thirty calendar days following the date of the conflict.

 C. Informal Mediation

 Employees must, at a minimum, discuss informal mediation options after the employee has requested Employee Relations Assistance and the employee feels the conflict or alleged violation, inequitable application, or misinterpretation of a specific College rule, regulation, policy or procedure pertaining to the employment relationship between the grievant and the College is still not resolved.
 (See Policy 4.65).
-The employee may contact the Director of Equal Opportunity to discuss the mediation program no later than five (5) working days following the completion of the Employee Relations Assistance process.
+The employee may contact the Director Institutional Equity to discuss the mediation program no later than five (5) working days following the completion of the Employee Relations Assistance process.
 Both parties must agree to mediation before the process can begin.
 If informal mediation does not resolve the conflict, the employee still retains the option of filing a formal grievance as detailed in Section V.